Keith-kida/cmpm-121-f25-d3-keithkida/PLAN.md

 - See cells all the way to the edge of the map, but can only interact with cells near them
 - Pick up up to one token
 - Create new items with those tokens
+- Enables player to explore the map infinitely
+- Use memory to store the token value
+- Has a victory condition
+- Allow player to restart and continue for where they left off

 ## Tasks D3.a